junxit/us-congress-bills-111/metadata.md

 - 2009-02-03 — Mr. Thompson (MS) moved to suspend the rules and pass the bill.
 - 2009-02-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 49). (text: CR H898-899)
 - 2009-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 49).(text: CR H898-899)
+- 2009-02-04 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.